b1amage/bits-front-end/README.md

 ### Project Information

--   Project name: Blog Web-Application
+-   Project name: RBlog (Blog Web-Application)
 -   Purpose: Help users posting their blog in to a website
 -   Functionalities:
     -   Register